claws-lab/dygetviz/README.md

 ```

-Please refer to the homepage of [PyTorch](https://pytorch.org/get-started/locally/), [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html), [PyTorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/notes/installation.html) to install these 3 packages, respectively.
+Please refer to the homepage of [PyTorch](https://pytorch.org/get-started/locally/), [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html), and [PyTorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/notes/installation.html) to install these 3 packages, respectively.

+### Download the data

+- Download all the data from [Google Drive](https://drive.google.com/drive/folders/1Yctajha2NoF8y_JyE5hoX_47vwH0I4e2?usp=drive_link)
+- Put both `data/` and `outputs/` under the root directory of this repo.

 ## Getting Started

-### Procedures of thie cide
+### Procedures of Generating the Visualization

 - Step 1: Discrete-Time Dynamic Graph (DTDG) embedding training
-  - We use the [GConvGRU](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html) model from PyTorch Geometric Temporal to train embeddings of all datasets
+  - We use the [GConvGRU](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html) model from [PyTorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/notes/installation.html) to train embeddings of all datasets
-  - We extended the dataloader so that.
-The original dataloader only used static input at each snapshots.
+  - We extended the dataloader so that we can use a wide variety of data input formats.
+The original dataloader only used static input at each snapshot.
   - Note: This part is not included in the code yet.
-We directly provide the embeddings
+For now, we directly provide the embeddings.

-Step 2: Embedding Trajectories Generation

-Input: embeddings of shape (T, N, D)
+- **Output**: DTDG embeddings of shape (T, N, D)

   - T: The number of timestamps / snapshots
   - N: The number of nodes
   - D: Embedding dimension

+Step 2: Embedding Trajectories Generation

+- **Input**: DTDG embeddings of shape (T, N, D)

-Output: JSON file that store the embedding trajectory for Dash
+- **Output**: JSON file that store the embedding trajectory for [Dash](https://dash.plotly.com/)

 Step 3: Visualizing in a Dash app interactively using the JSON file